-- 1. Processed Lawfully, fairly and in a transparent manner - 2.
-Processed for limited purpose
+- 1. Processed lawfully, fairly and in a transparent manner

+- 2. Processed for limited purpose

-- 3.Adequate, relevant and limited to what is necessary in relation to the purposes of which they are processed.
+- Adequate, relevant and limited to what is necessary in relation to the purposes of which they

+are processed.

 - 4. Accurate and up to date

-- 5.Not kept for longer than is necessary
+- 5. Not kept for longer than is necessary

-- 6. Secure
+6.Secure

 The regulation outlines a seventh principle focused on accountability.
 This principle puts onus on the data controller to be responsible for and demonstrate compliance.
+As a public body, HwH additionally holds itself to the Caldicott Principles in the manner in which it processes personal information.
+See Appendix 1 for a full list of the Principles.